 As part of Juniper Networks' corporate citizenship and sustainability strategy, our environmental policy outlines our commitment to conducting business in an environmentally responsible way.

-- Compliance with applicable environmental, health, safety, and security laws and other requirements to meet customer and community needs and expectations.
+- Complying with applicable environmental, health, safety, and security regulations and requirements to meet customer and community needs and expectations.

-- Identification and assessment of opportunities to reduce workplace hazards and risks.
+- Identifying and assessing opportunities to reduce workplace hazards and risks.

-- Fostering pollution prevention and the sustainable use of the earth's resources.
+- Fostering pollution prevention and sustainable use of the earth's resources as it relates to our products, services, and activities, and to those of our suppliers and customers.

 - Promoting employee involvement at every level of the organization.